Goose step: In popular culture and propaganda

-The goose step was ridiculed by Allied propaganda in the World Wars as a symbol of blind obedience and senseless attachment to military form.
+The goose step was ridiculed by Western Allied propaganda in the World Wars as a symbol of blind obedience and senseless attachment to military form.
 Prior to U.S. entry into World War I, American military observers had remarked favorably on the goose step as a means of building unit cohesion.
 However, its association with Nazi Germany in World War II proved fatal to the goose step's reputation in English-speaking countries.
 It was condemned in George Orwell's essay The Lion and the Unicorn, and proved an easy target for parody in many editorial cartoons and Hollywood films.

 Orwell commented in "England Your England" (1941) that the goose step was used only in countries where the population was too scared to laugh at their military.